 If you’re new to calligraphy but have a knack for cursive, start by taking an introductory class taught by a pro in your area.
 This training can set you back up to $300 for a half-day class, but it’s a worthy investment to get hands-on help and troubleshooting.
 You also usually get basic tools to take home.
 Once you know the basics, you can continue to learn through free online courses like Skillshare or by searching for YouTube channels dedicated to certain elements and skills.

 Practice, Practice, Practice

-Lynday Wright, owner of Lyndsay Wright Design, is a Dallas-based calligrapher who offers classes at local stationery shops as well as with chains like Paper Source.
-Wright has a professional background in architecture and design, and started practicing calligraphy on the side while attending graduate school.
+Lynday Wright, owner of Lyndsay Wright Design, is a Dallas-based calligrapher who offers classes at local stationery shops as well as at chains like Paper Source.
+Wright has a professional background in architecture and design and started practicing calligraphy on the side while attending graduate school.
 She encourages novice calligraphers to exercise patience.

 “I always see students who aim for perfection and are disappointed in their letter forms,” she said.
 “I tell them that we all have to practice, even those of us who do calligraphy professionally.
 One of the things that is so important in calligraphy is to increase your muscle memory by writing the letter forms often.”

 Beyond a beginner?
 Classes can still help you refine your style.
 “You’ll see other professionals in those workshops, too,” calligrapher Julie H. Geer said of the classes that those like Wright teach.
 “A lot of it is just practice, doing the stroke over and over.
 It’s something I’m still perfecting.”

 Use word of mouth advertising to your advantage and take time to evaluate the first few projects you complete for pay.
 Did you enjoy one type of task more than another?
 Many calligraphers focus on hand-lettering for events.
 Some take on unique projects like lettering wedding vows or a speech.
 Still some work on mastering their lettering style before creating it as a digital font.